-As a rule, Spanish courts have jurisdiction over a dispute when the defendant is domicile in Spain.
-This is regardless of where the claimant is domicile.
-Therefore, if the producer of the defective product is domicile in Spain a claim may be brought against him before Spanish courts.
+As a rule, the Spanish courts have jurisdiction over any dispute when the defendant is domiciled in Spain.
+This is regardless of where the claimant is domiciled.
+Therefore, if the producer of the defective product is domiciled in Spain a claim may be brought against him before the Spanish courts.

-In a product liability context, claimants not domiciled in Spain may sue before the Spanish courts: (i) if the events leading to the product defect occurred in Spain; or (ii) if the damage occurred in Spain.
+In a product liability context, defendants not domiciled in Spain may be sued before the Spanish courts: (i) if the events leading to the product defect occurred in Spain; or (ii) if the damage occurred in Spain.